optimizely/scribe/content/stories/soccerloco.md

 [[intro]]

 When the multi-channel sports retailer soccerloco wanted to redesign their website, they decided to make data a strong factor in their decisions.
-To do so, the team enlisted the help of the experts at Digital Operative, a digital marketing agency focused on e-commerce.
-Thanks to a well thought out testing plan, soccerloco completely redesigned their site and increased projected online revenue by 26% in just 90 days.
+With a thorough testing plan, soccerloco completely redesigned their site and increased projected online revenue by 26% in just 90 days.

 [[/]]

 Website redesigns can be hugely impactful for businesses and other organizations.
-There are cases all over the internet of site redesigns causing massive drop offs in visitors and conversion rates.
+There are cases all over the internet of site redesigns causing massive drop-offs in visitors and conversion rates.

 When the time came for soccerloco to redesign their website, they turned to optimization to ensure that their new design improved revenue and generated positive ROI.
+They also partnered with Digital Operative, a digital marketing agency with an e-commerce focus, to help guide the process.

 Soccerloco’s primary goal for the redesign was to improve site usability and ultimately increase conversions.
-With these goals in mind, Digital Operative started by examining the site analytics to identify areas to focus on in the redesign tests.
+With these goals in mind, they started by examining the site analytics to identify areas to focus on in the redesign tests.
 They generated a detailed, page-by-page analysis of the site and recommendations for areas to optimize.

 The homepage and checkout funnel were two areas focus areas.
 Here’s what they tested.